 Pastor Pittenger’s work in the community includes facilitating READY! for Kindergarten classes for South Kitsap School District, volunteering with wetlands development at Evergreen Lutheran High School, and teaching classes about God’s creation at Environmental Science Camps.
 He looks forward to developing a relationship with Coffee Oasis.
 Pastor Pittenger loves the beauty of our area and the outdoors and is thankful for a great community and congregation to call home.

 Pastor David Locklair grew up in Milwaukee, WI and received his B.S. degree in Theology with a minor in Theological Languages from Concordia University Wisconsin (class of 2007) and his Master of Divinity degree from Bethany Lutheran Theological Seminary in Mankato, Minnesota (class of 2011).

 He vicared at Grace Lutheran in Vero Beach, FL, and served as Pastor at Richland Lutheran in Thornton, IA and Prince of Peace Lutheran (WELS) in Mason City, IA prior to being called to Bethany.
 Pastor Locklair has been Associate Pastor at Bethany since August, 2014.

-Rev. Locklair and his wife have one child and one beagle.
+Rev. Locklair and his wife have two sons, one born in Hong Kong and one born in China, and one beagle.
 He has strong interests in dogmatics (the ordered study of the teachings of Scripture), superheroes, and the Indianapolis Colts.